-(I can’t afford either of those brands, so I stick to thrifting which a lot of people do here)posted over 5 years ago
+(I can’t afford either of those brands, so I stick to thrifting which a lot of people do here)posted about 6 years ago

 I think the difference is that Topshop sells a designed item whereas brands like Abercrombie and Hollister rely upon branding and advertising to justify their prices.
-I don’t think anyone is against spending money (this entire site is probably testament to that), but I think they see a difference between paying for a silhouette and paying for a logo.posted over 5 years ago
+I don’t think anyone is against spending money (this entire site is probably testament to that), but I think they see a difference between paying for a silhouette and paying for a logo.posted about 6 years ago

 There is virtually no design behind the products at Hollister, Abercrombie, etc. I mean, there’s a few nicer tops (that’ll cost you, oh about $50 on average) but they’re always the same year after year (even season after season, with slight modifications.
 Now I’m not saying you have to be ultra-trendy, but at least come up with something new!
 I’d much rather splurge at Topshop or Urban than one of those stores, but I don’t have much money so I can’t.

 The only store in that category I go in sometimes is American Eagle.
 If you look past the logo tees and hoodies, you can find some nice basics for cheap if they’re on sale (frequently are).